Pingulina/IceRidges_student/initialization_preparation/README.md

+This documentation is only about the needed initialization and preparation.
+The general documentation can be found in the [main README](../README.md).

 # Initialization and preparation of the simulation
 The files in this package are used to set up the Python environment and prepare the needed data (e.g. storing into json files, etc.)
 This package is no stand-alone package.
 Therefore, it needs to be run from the currend working directory (`IceRidges_python`), otherwise some general files are not found.